Effective Bedwetting Solutions

 both the child and yourself.
 They make a wet night less of an issue and

-are ideal to keep you both relaxed.
+are ideal to keep you both relaxed while awaiting the necessary physical development.

 5. A

-condition him to wake up when
+condition her to wake up when she starts peeing.

 Quite controversial but possibly successful, your doctor may advise

-bed wetting alarm in specific situations.
+this alarm in specific situations.

 6. In very specific cases, you doctor may advise

-psychotherapy for
+psychotherapy

 After a thorough examination, your doctor/urologist may suggest